Al-Husn, Homs

-Al-Husn (الحصن, also spelled al-Hisn) is a large village in northwestern Syria, administratively part of the Homs Governorate, located west of Homs and north of the border with Lebanon.
-Nearby localities include al-Huwash to the east, Anaz to the southeast, Aridah to the south, al-Zarah to the southwest, Zweitina to the west, al-Nasirah and Marmarita to the northwest, Muqlus to the north and Mazinah to the northeast.
+Al-Hosn (الحصن, also spelled Al-Hisn) is a city in northwestern Syria, administratively part of the Homs Governorate.
+It is located west of Homs and north of the border with Lebanon.
+Nearby localities include al-Huwash to the east, Anaz to the southeast, Aridah to the south, al-Zarah to the southwest, Zweitina to the west, al-Nasirah and Marmarita to the northwest, Muqlus to the north, and Mazinah to the northeast.

-According to the Syria Central Bureau of Statistics (CBS), al-Husn had a population of 8,980 in the 2004 census.
-It is the largest village in the al-Huwash nahiyah ("subdistrict"), which consisted of 19 localities with a collective population of 24,684 in 2004.
-The inhabitants of the village are predominantly Sunni Muslims, with a Christian minority, in an area largely populated by Christians that is known as Wadi al-Nasara ("Valley of the Christians.")
-The village has a Greek Catholic Church.
+According to the Syria Central Bureau of Statistics (CBS), Al-Hosn had a population of 8,980 in the 2004 census.
+It is the largest urban center in the al-Huwash nahiyah ("subdistrict"), which consisted of 19 localities with a collective population of 24,684 in 2004.

+The inhabitants of the city are predominantly Sunni Muslims, with a significant Christian minority, and it lies within a region largely populated by Christians known as Wadi al-Nasara ("Valley of the Christians").
+The city contains a Greek Catholic Church.

-The village is built around the Krak des Chevaliers fortress (known as Qalʿet al-Husn in Arabic) and the name al-Husn means "the Castle."
-The modern village was founded when the inhabitants of the fortress were relocated to the village site by the French authorities excavating the fortress.
-The village has since developed with little civic planning, which has resulted in urban sprawl surrounding the fortress.
+Al-Hosn is built around the Krak des Chevaliers fortress (known in Arabic as Qalʿat al-Hosn).
+The name Al-Hosn means "the Fortress."
+The modern city developed after the relocation of inhabitants from the fortress itself during French-led excavations.
+Subsequent growth occurred with limited urban planning, resulting in significant urban sprawl surrounding the fortress.

-In 2014 it was the site of a battle of the Syrian Civil War.
+In 2014, Al-Hosn was the site of a major battle during the Syrian Civil War.